Canto degli italiani: Origins

-The text of "Il Canto degli Italiani" was written by the young Genoese student Goffredo Mameli, a fervent patriot inspired by the mass mobilizations that would lead to the revolutions of 1848 and the First Italian War of Independence (1848–1849).
-Sources differ on the precise date of the text's drafting: according to some scholars, Mameli wrote the hymn on 10 September 1847, while others date the composition's birth to two days before, 8 September.
+The text of "Il Canto degli italiani" was written by Goffredo Mameli, a young Genoese patriot inspired by the mass mobilizations that would lead to the revolutions of 1848 and the First Italian War of Independence.
+Sources differ on the precise date of the text's drafting: according to some scholars, Mameli wrote the text on 10 September 1847, while others date the composition's birth to two days prior—8 September.
 After discarding all extant music, on 10 November 1847 Mameli sent the text to Turin and the Genoese composer Michele Novaro, who lived at the time with the activist Lorenzo Valerio.

-The poem captured Novaro and he decided to set it to music on 24 November 1847.
+The poem captured Novaro, and he decided to set it to music on 24 November 1847.
 Thirty years later, the patriot and poet Anton Giulio Barrili recalled Novaro's description of the event thus: